Workers Compensation Attorneys for Skin Cancer

 Workers Compensation for Skin Cancer

-Skin Cancer is the most common type of cancer that occurs in United States – because everyone is exposed to the sun’s ultraviolet radiation.
+Skin cancer is the most common type of cancer that occurs in United States – because everyone is exposed to the sun’s ultraviolet radiation.
 The more time you spend outside without sun protection, the greater the likelihood that you will develop skin cancer.
-So, for workers whose job requires them to be outside regularly, the danger is even greater.
+So, for workers whose job requires them to be outside regularly, the danger of developing skin cancer can be great.

-But to collect workers’ comp for skin cancer in California, and employee must prove that the Skin Cancer is work-related.
-This means that they must be able to demonstrate that the regular duties of their job either caused or aggravated the skin cancer.
-California law is a little ahead of the curve in this respect, as many other states do not allow (or limit) skin cancer to be considered a work-related injury.
+But to collect workers’ compensation for skin cancer in California, an employee must prove that the skin cancer is work-related.
+This means that the worker must be able to demonstrate that the regular duties of their job either caused or aggravated the skin cancer.

 Proving Skin Cancer is Work Related for Workers Comp